Ruby

 3. Read What is an Algorithm and How Does it Make You a Better Programmer for another basic look at what algorithms are.

-4. Learn about how binary search works by watching this video from Harvard’s CS50 on YouTube.
+4. Learn about how binary search works from Harvard’s CS50 on YouTube.

 5. Now, we’re going to focus on learning about binary search trees.
 Start by watching this video to learn how a binary search tree is constructed from an unordered array.

-6. Next, learn about the principles of queues and stacks, which are concepts used in breadth-first search and depth-first search, respectively, by watching this video.
+6. Next, learn about the principles of queues and stacks, which are concepts used in breadth-first search and depth-first search respectively.

 7. Finally, learn about breadth-first search and depth-first search of binary search trees from this series of videos on YouTube: